neda-jevtic/nedajevtic.github.io/README.md

 ### Tableau Analytics Challenge (Aalto University Capstone Project)

 The Tableau Analytics Challenge competition consisted of the statistics of the Finnish Transport and Communications Agency Traficom and the Finnish Transport Infrastructure Agency, which dealt with accidents and traffic safety in southern Finland.
 The objective of our team was to create insights based on the data that would help understand the problem areas of road safety.
-In particular, they were to provide views on how to reduce both the total number of accidents and how to identify dangerous traffic conditions and locations.
+In particular, they were to provide views on how to reduce both the total number of accidents and how to identify dangerous traffic conditions and locations

 ### Text Mining (course project)